ralphjsmit/filament/packages/forms/docs/01-overview.md

 <AutoScreenshot name="forms/overview" alt="Account settings form example" version="4.x" />

+Filament's form package allows you to easily build dynamic forms in your app.
+You can use it to [add a form to any Livewire component](adding-a-form-to-a-livewire-component).
+Additionally, it's used within other Filament packages to render forms within [app resources](../panels/resources/getting-started), [action modals](../actions/modals), [table filters](../tables/filters/getting-started), and more.
+Learning how to build forms is essential to learning how to use these Filament packages.

+This guide will walk you through the basics of building forms with Filament's form package.
+If you're planning to add a new form to your own Livewire component, you should [do that first](adding-a-form-to-a-livewire-component) and then come back.
+If you're adding a form to an [app resource](../panels/resources/getting-started), or another Filament package, you're ready to go!

+## Form fields

 Form field classes can be found in the `Filament\Form\Components` namespace.
 They reside within the schema array of components.
 Filament ships with many types of field, suitable for editing different types of data:

 - [Text input](text-input)